Don (2022 film): Post-production

 Post-production for the film began during 23 September 2021, with the dubbing process.
 Sivakarthikeyan and Sivaangi Krishnakumar began dubbing for their portions.
 On 9 November 2021, Sivakarthikeyan tweeted that he had completed the dubbing works of the film in Chennai, despite the bad weather prevailing.
 In late-December 2021, Chakravarthi had announced that S. J. Suryah had completed dubbing his portions for the film.

 Music

 The film's soundtrack album is composed by Anirudh Ravichander, in his seventh collaboration with Sivakarthikeyan.
 The lyrics for the songs were written by Vignesh Shivan and Rokesh.
 Besides acting, Sivakarthikeyan had written lyrics for one of the tracks, which was a duet song.
-In an interview to Radio Mirchi, Anirudh revealed that the film will feature five songs and will be a youthful album to be appreciated by the masses.
+In an interview with Radio Mirchi, Anirudh revealed that the film will feature five songs and will be a youthful album to be appreciated by the masses.

 On 16 December 2021, the first single track from the film titled "Jalabulajangu" was released by Sony Music, which features vocals written by Rokesh and sung by the composer himself.
 It is a college dance number, infused with campus band tune with heavy beats.
-The opening lyrics of the track also featured lines such as "Ammuku Dummuku Amaal Dumaal" and "Inna Thalaa" which were popular among the masses (Amukku Dumukku Ajith was credited for the lines in the track).
 In the year-end review for Cinema Express, Avinash Ramachandran's article about Jukebox 2021, mentioned the track regarding the use of trending and popular words in film songs.